Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: More Analysis

 \subsection{Limitations and Future Work}

 Yo'City relies on pre-trained models for inference and application.
-While this approach reduces the dependency on data, allowing for more flexible and free inputs, the overall performance is influenced by the capabilities of the off-the-shelf models, which is observed in some cases.
+While this approach reduces the dependency on data, allowing for more flexible and free inputs, the overall performance may be influenced by the capabilities of the off-the-shelf models.
 Therefore, Yo'City should continue to integrate with cutting-edge methods and continually enhance its competence.
 Additionally, the current model primarily focuses on the overall structure of the city and its infrastructure, without considering natural environmental factors surrounding the urban area, such as mountains, seas, and other geographical features.
 Future research could look into incorporating these elements to further improve the model’s ability.